eszuszu/tic-tac-toe-react-extended/README.md

 **This project reinforced key React and Next.js concepts, strengthened my understanding of bitwise operations, and enhanced my development setup.
 It’s also a robust foundation for future grid based games and interactive projects.**

->**License**: No official license.
+>**License & Acknowledgements**: No official license, this project uses resources from React, Next.js—see their documentation for licensing terms.
 Feel free to clone or fork the repository for personal use.